JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Download [jubilinux.zip](http://www.robinkirkman.com/jubilinux/jubilinux.zip)
   - In download folder, right-click on file and extract (or use `unzip jubilinux.zip` from the command line) You will access this directory from a command prompt in the next step.
 It is a good idea to create the Jubilinux in your root directory to make this easier to access.
   - Open a terminal window and navigate to the extracted folder: `cd jubilinux`.
 If using Windows OS use the command prompt (cmd).
-This is your "flash window", keep it open for later.
+This is your "flash window", keep it open for later - **you should now have TWO console/terminal windows open - leave them both open as you proceed.

   For Windows OS: